-It is deserted on spring and autumn weekdays, and even in summer, Peter’s Pool is rarely overcrowded.
+Though the new boat route is making the once deserted cove a little livelier in summer, Peter’s Pool is still rarely overcrowded – particularly in the spring and autumn – making it one of the best places to swim in Malta.
 Be warned: it is not safe to swim here if there is any swell or choppiness.
 It is blissfully free of any commercialisation so you will need to bring your own water and refreshments.

-On the coast south of Siġġiewi is this popular place for swimming on windless summer days (it isn’t safe when there are waves).
+On the coast south of Siġġiewi is Għar Lapsi, one of the best places for swimming in Malta on windless summer days (it isn’t safe when there are waves).

 The rocks here form protected little lidos and, despite the length of concrete shore, it is an inviting place to enter the clear blue water.
 It can get very crowded with locals (and a few tourists) on summer weekends.

 This is a classic white-sand beach, the longest in Malta (about 800m) with a gentle slope into clear blue sea, making it great for families.

 There are sunbeds and umbrellas galore, snack bars and watersports facilities.
 It is a shame about the busy main road that runs its full length and the ugly buildings at either end, but this blue-flag beach has plenty going for it.